thobbyAk/DIAB-/README.md

 The experiment was carried out using a VM with specifications of 16gb RAM, x64

-The blochchains were deployed within a docker container
+The blochchains were deployed within a docker container the complele set up can be found in appendix F of the project

 ## prequesites